ZhukovOleksandr/postgresql/README.md

 module-# union
 module-# select concat('This is ', name, ', she has email ', mail) from users where gender = 'f';

-ver2
-select concat('This is ', name, ',', case when gender = 'm' then ' he ' when gender = 'f' then ' she ' else ' ' end, 'has email ', mail) result from users;